faithvoid/VoyagerNX/README.md

 - Right Stick In - Vote Yes

 ## Enable Gyro (EXPERIMENTAL)
-Modify your hmconfig.cfg file to add these variables:
+Modify your hmconfig.cfg file to add these variables, or replace hmconfig.cfg with hmconfig_gyro.cfg:
 ```
 seta in_gyromouse "1"
 seta in_gyromouse_debug "0"